Dog Blessing at The Great Stupa of Dharmakaya

 For this one day, Shambhala Mountain Center will open its land and heart to dogs and their beloved owners to circumambulate the Great Stupa of Dharmakaya.
 As part of the ceremony, our resident monastic Shastri Loden Nyima will conduct a short traditional blessing practice and offer your dog a treat specially prepared for the occasion.
 It is known that animals who have circumambulated Stupas accumulate merit which is a support for their eventual path to enlightenment in later births.

 Come and enjoy a picnic on the land in the encampment grounds and a day of dog filled family fun.
-Please bring your own picnic and water.
+A picnic lunch with be provided by Shambhala Mountain Center.
 Light refreshments will be available for sale.
 Dogs must be on leashes and trained, and you are asked to clean up after your dog.

 This event is sponsored as a fundraiser for Shambhala Mountain Center, and all dogs are welcome on the land for this event.
 Please consider making an offering befitting to your ability.
 For safety, overnight lodging on the land is not permitted for dogs.

 - Event Time: 10:30 AM – 3:00 PM (MT)

 - Dog Blessings take place at 11am and 2pm

 - Picnic Lunch served from 12 – 1:30pm

 We welcome you and your dogs to participate in this event at any amount you are able to offer.